 Civil Defence forum lines up disaster management specialists

-Mr Richards is among speakers talking on a range of specialist emergency and disaster management topics at Northland’s annual Civil Defence Emergency Management Forum in Whangarei next month.
+The two are among speakers talking on a range of specialist emergency and disaster management topics at Northland’s annual Civil Defence Emergency Management Forum in Whangarei on Wednesday 17 May 2017.

-“The forum is Northland’s major one-stop-shop conference feature bringing together some of the latest information of interest to those in the region’s Civil Defence Emergency Management industry,” says Graeme MacDonald, Northland Civil Defence Emergency Management Group Manager.
+“The forum is Northland’s major one-stop-shop conference feature bringing together some of the latest information of interest to those in the region’s Civil Defence Emergency Management industry,” says Kim Abbott, Northland Civil Defence Officer.

 The forum is being held at Forum North in Whangarei.
+About 200 people are expected to attend from sectors including industry emergency response services and community civil defence groups.
 It starts at 9am and is also open to interested general public.